 2. Hot Perms Need Less Aftercare

 For those of you with a packed schedule, the thermal reconditioning process is the way to go.
 This technique tends to require less style and maintenance to create the same level of wave pattern as the alkaline reconditioning process.
 At home, you will need to invest in daily conditioning habits with products suited for wavy locks.
-You are also encouraged to include weekly sessions to help maintain the health of your wavy locks.

 3. Cold Perms Need More Aftercare